TLC: Tables, Ladders & Chairs (2017): Reception

-Despite the medical issues forcing Roman Reigns and Bray Wyatt to pull out of the show, WWE was commended for its response before the show started, with Dave Meltzer of the Wrestling Observer Newsletter saying the company went "above and beyond for fans under trying circumstances."
+Despite the medical issues forcing Roman Reigns and Bray Wyatt to pull out of the show, WWE was commended for its response before the show started, with Dave Meltzer of the Wrestling Observer Newsletter saying the company went "above and beyond for fans under trying circumstances".

 Aftermath

 The following night on Raw, Raw General Manager Kurt Angle first addressed his TLC match, where he stated that he wrote a new chapter in his career.
 He then shifted his focus to Survivor Series and said that like last year, the event would be Raw versus SmackDown, and Angle proceeded to announce the match card where all of Raw's champions would face their counterpart of the SmackDown brand in non-title matches, with the exception of the WWE Cruiserweight Championship, as it does not have a SmackDown counterpart.
-He also announced that there would be two traditional Survivor Series elimination matches, one 5-on-5 male match and one 5-on-5 female match, from opening to the end of Raw, Shane McMahon lead a "Under siege" invasion with the SmackDown Superstars and a "Mock Invasion" lead by The New Day in Early November.
+He also announced that there would be two traditional Survivor Series elimination matches, one 5-on-5 male match and one 5-on-5 female match, from opening to the end of Raw, Shane McMahon lead a "Under siege" invasion with the SmackDown Superstars and a "Mock Invasion" led by The New Day (Kofi Kingston, Big E, and Xavier Woods) in early November.

 Although TLC was supposed to be a one-night-only appearance for SmackDown's AJ Styles, he appeared the next night on Raw and teamed with Dean Ambrose and Seth Rollins, where they defeated the team of The Miz, Cesaro, and Sheamus.
 Kane came out and interrupted their celebration and he, Cesaro, and Sheamus cleared the ring.
 Kane then addressed his attack on Braun Strowman.
 He said that he had heard about how powerful Strowman was and wanted to see it for himself, but was not impressed, and that was why he turned on him during the TLC match.
 Kane said that with Strowman gone, he wanted competition, which was accepted by Finn Bálor, who Kane defeated.
 Strowman, however, returned the following week and viciously attacked The Miz and The Miztourage (Bo Dallas and Curtis Axel).

+In the women's division, Emma had a rematch with Asuka, but again lost, continuing Asuka's undefeated streak.
+This would be Emma's final match before her initial release from WWE on October 29.
+She made her return five years later on the October 28, 2022, episode of SmackDown, but was again released among several other WWE staff in September 2023.